thatherahere/Sample-Accounts-LWC/README.md

     - Install Visual Studio Code
     - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

-1. If you haven't already done so, authenticate with your Spring '19 hub org and provide it with an alias (spring19hub):
+1. If you haven't already done so, authenticate with your Spring '19 hub org and provide it with an alias (devhub):

     ```
     sfdx force:auth:web:login -d -a devhub